Has your career hit a bit of a wall? Considering searching for another job? Perhaps you need a boost towards reaching the next steps of your career?

 1. Build your personal brand

-Even if you’re not looking for a new job right now, keeping your LinkedIn profile up to date is important.
-It’s a fantastic platform to market yourself as an expert in your field.
+Even if you’re not looking for a new job in aviation right now, keeping your LinkedIn profile up to date is essential if you want to be approached by recruiters.
+You could be offered your dream job at any point.

-Build some time into your week to update LinkedIn.
-Using a little and often approach will ensure that you build up an impressive profile quickly.
-Your colleagues and recruiters will soon see how proactive you are and how much confidence you have in your role.
+Whatever you decide to do, build some time in to your week to keep LinkedIn updated.
+By using a little and often approach, your colleagues and recruiters will soon see how proactive you are and how much confidence you have in your role.

-In fact, asking questions can help you seem much more engaged in your role and willing to learn.
+In fact, asking questions can help you to appear more engaged in your role and willing to learn.
 If you ask the right people the right questions, you’ll start picking up valuable tips and insights that you can then put into practice.

 3. Read regularly

-Written communication is incredibly important in most roles and one of the best ways to improve your writing is to read.
-We advise finding a publication that regularly reports on industry news relevant to your role.
-This will help you stay ahead of the game whilst exposing you to high-quality writing.
+Written communication is incredibly important in most roles and one of the best ways to improve your writing is to read regularly.
+We advise finding a publication that reports on aviation news, or even news/content relevant to your profession.

 Reading is also excellent exercise for your brain, exposing you to new ideas and perspectives.
 This is another area where employing a little and often approach can really pay off.